xiazeyu/EnHancer/README.md

 To solve it.
 I decided to write this project to solve these problems:

-- Generate eze style JSON from LANraragi Backup JSON or existing zip file.
+- Generate per-file eze style JSON from LANraragi Backup JSON or existing zip file.

+- Check if gallery is updated from LANraragi Backup JSON.

 TODO: